zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/bulk-delete.md

 The [BulkDelete](https://dapper-plus.net/bulk-delete) method allows you to delete multiple entities in one database call.
 It is useful when you want to delete a large number of records from a table.
 You can use the `BulkDelete` method to delete all records from a table, or you can specify a filter condition to only delete certain records.

-It deletes entities using Bulk Operation.
+It deletes entities using bulk operations.
 With `BulkDelete`, you can:

 - [Delete single](#example-delete-single)
 - [Delete many](#example-delete-many)